Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 This is because they render strangely in different email clients and can ruin the format of your signature.
 A bullet point in Outlook will look completely different from one in Gmail.

+The same is also true of video.
 Unfortunately, embedding videos directly into your email signature is impossible as most email clients don’t support this.
 This is because videos are seen to be a security issue, so the content won’t play.
 Native video files should essentially never be used in email signatures.

 You can use a link with alternate text or a promotional banner if you’d like to share a video in your email signature.